 The directors review the objectives of the company annually.
-The directors reviewed the financial objectives of the company during 2021 and agreed to adopt revised financial objectives as set out below.
+The directors reviewed the financial objectives of the company during 2022 and agreed to renew the objectives as set out below.

 The objectives for the year were as follows:

 Strategic Aims